hotosm/oam-design-system/README.md

 @import "oam-design-system";
 ```
-In case you don't need all the elements, they can be individually imported.
-[link to the file on github - it's easier.]

 ### assets/icons
 The `oam-design-system` includes svg icons that are compiled into a webfont and included in the styles.